 Last but not least, since it appears that an over-active immune response is what contributes to severe disease in COVID-19, researchers are also attempting to find ways to dampen the effect of cytokine storms.
 For example, several trials are investigating the use of drugs such as tocilizumab and sarilumab that can block the effect of a key cytokine called IL-6.
 Similarly, other trials are investigating the blocking of granulocyte–macrophage colony-stimulating factor (GM-CSF), which is believed to be a key driver of lung inflammation in COVID-19 patients.
 Rather than use drugs, one interesting approach is to filter patients’ blood through special columns that can trap excess pro-inflammatory cytokines, thereby reducing their impact on the body.

-In addition to my colleague and Executive Director at the Singapore Immunology Network (SIgN), Laurent Rénia, and collaborator at the National University of Singapore, Paul MacAry, I would like to thank my co-authors Matthew Tay and Chek Meng Poh.
-Matthew contributed to the writing of this review with his expertise in B cells and antibodies, while Chek Meng brought his wealth of experience from working as an A*STAR international fellow in one of the best respiratory infection labs in Hong Kong.
+In addition to my colleague Laurent Rénia, Executive Director of the A*STAR Infectious Diseases Horizontal Technology Centre (ID HTC); and collaborator Paul MacAry, Associate Professor at the National University of Singapore; I would like to thank my co-authors Matthew Tay and Chek Meng Poh.
+Matthew contributed to the writing of this review with his expertise in B cells and antibodies, while Chek Meng brought his wealth of experience from working as an A*STAR International Fellow in one of the best respiratory infection labs in Hong Kong.
 I would like to encourage younger researchers like Matthew and Chek Meng to continue deepening their knowledge in their chosen fields.
 As our experience thus far with COVID-19 has shown, whatever expertise you now have in a particular area could one day become useful in another unexpected situation, so keep pursuing knowledge and finding new ways to repurpose it.